The Rhythmic Stitch of Resilience

 The Rhythm of Focus

-Today, I still knit on and off.
-I’ve learned that the rhythm is more than just a hobby; it is a vital tool for my engagement.
-I find that when I listen to lectures, my mind often wanders.
+Today, I’ve learned that this rhythm is more than a hobby; it is a vital tool for engagement.
+When I listen to lectures, my mind often wanders.
 But if my hands are busy with yarn, my focus sharpens.
 The movement creates a stillness that allows the knowledge to settle in.

 Comments